Renault Trafic vs Volkswagen Caddy

 Feature Showdown

-The Renault Trafic features a 8-inch touchscreen paired with a 7-inch digital dash, while the Volkswagen Caddy gets a 8.3-inch display and 10.3-inch instruments.
+The Renault Trafic features a 8-inch touchscreen, while the Volkswagen Caddy gets a 8.3-inch display and 10.3-inch instruments.
+Apple CarPlay and Android Auto are standard across both.

-The Volkswagen Caddy counters with Apple CarPlay and wireless charging that the Renault Trafic does not offer.
+The Renault Trafic stands out with wireless Apple CarPlay/Android Auto that you will not find on the Volkswagen Caddy.
+The Volkswagen Caddy counters with Apple CarPlay and wireless charging.
 Which feature set matters more depends on your daily routine and priorities.

 Interior trim differs: the Renault Trafic gets cloth upholstery while the Volkswagen Caddy offers cloth (double grid).